mvenouziou/Boosted_DETR/README.md

 ### Model Paramaters

-- **num_object_preds:** max number of predictions model is capable of outputing.
-The DETR paper suggests this will need to be much larger that the max number of objects in a picture.
-(2x as many in the examples they provided).
+- **num_object_preds:** max number of predictions the model is capable of outputing.
+The DETR paper suggests using 2-3 times as many as the max number of objects in a picture.
-- **image_size:** size images will be resized to for the CNN encoder.
-(This need not be the size of input images)
+- **image_size:** size images will be resized to withing the CNN encoder.
 - **num_encoder_blocks:** int >= 0.
 Number of encoder transformer blocks.
-Use 0 to skip to only use CNN encoder.
 - **num_encoder_heads:** int >=1.
 Number of encoder transformer heads.
-- **encoder_dim:** int multiple of number of encoder heads >=1.
+- **encoder_dim:** int multiple of number of encoder heads.
 - **num_decoder_blocks:** int >=1.
 Number of decoder transformer heads.
 - **num_decoder_heads:** int >=1.
 Number of decoder transformer heads.
-- **decoder_dim:** int multiple of number of decoder heads >=1.
+- **decoder_dim:** int multiple of number of decoder heads.
 - **num_panoptic_heads:** (not yet implemented.
 Can pass None)
 - **panoptic_dim:** (not yet implemented.
 Can pass 0)
 - **vocab_dict:** Dictionary of form {'category': nonempty list of strings, 'attribute': potentially empty list of strings}.
-Do not include padding or mask values in these lists.
+Do not include padding or mask values in these lists, these will be added automatically by the model.